 - NO fermented food (pickles, herring, anchovies, old cheese) – One (1) day before and after

 - Moderate consumption of salt and sugar/honey – Three (3) days before and after

 You CAN and SHOULD eat lots of:

-The simplest diet is to eat light vegetarian food for three days before and after the Ayahuasca ceremony, with moderate to low levels of salt, sugar, and fat.
-Eating only raw food on the day of ceremony is most recommended.
+The simplest diet is to eat light vegetarian food for three days before and after the Aya ceremony, with moderate to low levels of salt, sugar, and fat.
+Eating only raw food on the day of the ceremony is most recommended.